Standing Charge Removal

 While you have meters in your property standing charges will be applied to your account.
 If you meet the eligibility criteria above and you contact us with readings to confirm you haven’t used any gas and/or electricity since the start date of your supply we’re able to remove the standing charge from your account until you begin to use gas and/or electricity at the property.

-If you have a gas and/or electricity meter that is not in use and you‘re not planning on using any energy for some time or you’re a low user and you don’t need gas and/or electricity at your property then we can remove your meter(s).
+If you have a gas and/or electricity meter that is not in use and you‘re not planning on using any energy for some time or you’re a low user and you don’t need gas and/or electricity at your property then we can remove your fuse or meter(s).

-To find out how much it will cost or to arrange an appointment to remove your meter(s) please call us on 0115 995 5019, we're open Monday to Friday 8am-6pm.
+To find out how much it will cost or to arrange an appointment to remove your meter(s) please call us on 0115 995 5019, we're open Monday to Friday 8am - 6pm.

 If you’re a vulnerable customer we will remove your meter free of charge.